mit-satori/getting-started/satori-ssh.rst

    scp <local-file.py> your_username@satori-login-001.mit.edu:

--  Once connected through ssh if you are familiar with tools like LSF you can start interactive or batch scripts.
+-  Once connected through ssh if you are familiar with tools like LSF you can start interactive or batch scripts e.g.

 .. code:: bash

-   bsub -ISp -tty -q normal /bin/bash
+   bsub -ISp -tty -q default /bin/bash bsub -q default < myjobscript.lsf

-   scp ResNet50-Keras.py florin@satori-login-002.mit.edu:
-   ssh florin@satori-login-002.mit.edu
-   conda activate wmlce-1.6.2
-   python ResNet50-Keras.py

-If you are not familiar with LSF and cluster use take a look at the tutorial examples in other sections of this document.
+If you are not familiar with LSF and cluster there are tutorial examples in other pages of this document that can help show how to get started.

 As general rules: